zowe/docs-site/docs/user-guide/user-roadmap-zowe-cli.md

 Administered by the Open Mainframe Project, the [Zowe Conformance Program](../extend/zowe-conformance-program.md) aims to give users the confidence that when they use a product, app, or distribution that leverages Zowe, they can **expect a high level of common functionality**, **interoperability**, and **user experience**.

-   As vendors, you are invited to submit conformance testing results for review and approval by the Open Mainframe Project.
-If your company provides software based on Zowe CLI, you are encouraged to get certified today. **[is it appropriate to add this graf to this CLI page?]**

 Read the blog post [**Zowe Conformance Program Explained**](https://medium.com/zowe/zowe-conformance-program-7f1574ade8ea) for more details about the Conformance Program, including useful references.